Sleep Regressions — What Are They, and When Will They End?

-What happened?!?
-Your baby or toddler was sleeping well – napping during the day and going to bed smoothly at night – and NOW you can’t get her to sleep no matter what you try.
-If you and your baby are suddenly very short on sleep — and very cranky about it — you may be facing one of the sleep regressions.
+Your baby or toddler was sleeping well — napping during the day and going to bed smoothly at night.
+Now you can’t get her to sleep no matter what you try.
+If you and your baby are suddenly very short on sleep — and very cranky about it — you may be facing one of the many sleep regressions.

 How do I know my baby is having a sleep regression?

 Sleep regressions are not hard to spot.
 You may see the following behaviors: